cyiza22/Hidden-Markov_Models/README.md

 | 4 | accel_z_range | 7.42 |
 | 5 | accel_magnitude | 7.26 |

-**Key insight:** Gyroscope features dominated (5 of top 10), proving rotational motion is more discriminative than linear acceleration for these activities [5].
+**Key insight:** Gyroscope features dominated (5 of top 10), proving rotational motion is more discriminative than linear acceleration for these activities.

 ### Normalization